younes-makhchan/Internship/README.md

   - 5-6 month internship.

 ## Table of Interships
-- **Possibilty prembauche**:  is decided if i know we student had it in that company .
+- **Possibility Pre-hiring**:  is decided if we know a student had it in that company .

 | Internship                                                                        | City            | Possibility Pre-hiring |
 | --------------------------------------------------------------------------------- | --------------- | --------------------- |